Driver's Record in Texas (2026 Guide)

 What Replaced the Point System in Texas

 With the repeal of the Driver Responsibility Program, surcharges based on point accumulation were eliminated.
 However, moving violations for drivers are officially tracked by the Texas Department of Public Safety (DPS).
-You can order your official driving record from DPS.
-Drivers can still face penalties through:

 How to Protect Your Texas Driving Record